 Immerse yourself in ancient rainforest

 World Heritage listed since 1988, the Daintree rainforest is thought to be between 110 and 180 million years old (that’s at least 50 million years older than the Amazon).
 Some plant species here even coexisted with dinosaurs.
-One of the most unusual and exhilarating ways to experience its biodiversity is with Jungle Surfing, on a 357-metre zip-line through the forest, led by enthusiastic and knowledgeable guides.
+You can experience biodiversity up in the canopy (the highest point is 19.5 metres off the ground), they’ll tell you about milky pines, Bennett’s tree kangaroos, spurwood mahogany, Hope’s Cycads, cassowaries, primitive flowering plants, umbrella palms and more – in between whooshing from tree to tree.
 While up in the canopy (the highest point is 19.5 metres off the ground), they’ll tell you about milky pines, Bennett’s tree kangaroos, spurwood mahogany, Hope’s Cycads, cassowaries, primitive flowering plants, umbrella palms and more – in between whooshing from tree to tree.

 The perfect antidote to all the hectic reef and rainforest exploration?
 A sunset sail, naturally.
 Simply board the 62-foot catamaran Aquarius then recline on the upper deck for 90 minutes of bliss.
 Sample canapés, sip a glass of something chilled (you can bring your own alcohol), listen to the ocean lap against the hull and take in the coastline views in the waning light of day.

 After an arduous twilight sail, kick back at the marina, where new hotspots are making waves.
 Hemingway’s Brewery is a fun place to settle in for the night.
 Opening last June, this hip, well-run brewery/eatery has an easygoing vibe.
 The menu tempts with moreish fare such as wood-fired pizza, juicy burgers and slow-cooked brisket and ribs.
 The beers are sensational, too.